This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 The early inspirations for NoSQL included Google’s 2006 paper on

-BigTable and Amazon’s 2007 paper on
+Bigtable and Amazon’s 2007 paper on

 Dynamo.
 The actual term "NoSQL" came after

-these papers, originating as a Twitter hashtag (#NoSQL) for a 2009 meetup[37]
+these papers, originating as a Twitter hashtag (#NoSQL) for a

-in San Francisco to discuss "open source, distributed, non-relational databases," which is still the best definition of
+in San Francisco to discuss "open source, distributed, nonrelational databases," which is still the best definition of

 NoSQL that we have.
 The primary types of data stores that fall under the NoSQL umbrella are key-value stores, document